S3-Portfolio/General/Docker.md

     - name: Setup MSBuild.exe
       uses: microsoft/setup-msbuild@v1.0.2

-    # Execute all unit tests in the solution
+    # Execute all tests in the solution
-    - name: Execute unit tests
+    - name: Execute tests
       run: dotnet test

     # Restore the application to populate the obj folder with RuntimeIdentifiers